gcallah/BookReviews/morrison.md

 doesn't stop Morrison from referring to them as "apostles" (45).

+While Morrison stretches his religious analogies to the breaking point, when it comes to Brexit, he kicks things off already beyond the breaking point.
+He clearly doesn’t like the gold standard, and clearly doesn’t like Brexit, so why not contend that they are, in some sense, the same sort of thing?
+Well, because in one case Britain returned to an international institutional arrangement at the behest of all most all its elite opinion makers, well in the other case Britain left an international institutional arrangement against the advice of almost all its elite opinion makers.
+Maybe both decisions were bad, but if so, they were bad for opposite reasons.

 This is really two books in one.
 Its core is an excellent history of Britain’s return to the gold standard after World War I. Morrison is a skilled and diligent researcher, and has unearthed a very interesting tale.